mzmine/mzmine_documentation/docs/module_docs/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md

 Select the input raw data files for chromatogram building.
 Mass lists associated with the data files will be automatically selected.
 See option descriptions in [Mass detection](../featdet_mass_detection/mass-detection.md#parameters-settings) module.

 ####  **Scans**
 Select (or filter out) the MS scans to be processed.
-Several filters are avialble (see option descriptions in [Mass detection](../featdet_mass_detection/mass-detection.md#parameters-settings) module) but setting the _MS level = 1_ is usually sufficient for this module.
+Although setting the _MS level = 1_ is usually sufficient for this module, several filters are avialble (see option descriptions in [Mass detection](../featdet_mass_detection/mass-detection.md#parameters-settings) module).
+For example, specific RT ranges (_e.g._ dead volume, equilibration time, calibration segments, _etc._) can be excluded from the processing by setting the corresponding filter.

 ####  **Min group size in # of scans**
 Minimum number of consecutive MS1 scans where a _m/z_ must be detected with a non-zero intensity in order for the corresponding EICs to be considered valid and retained in the feature list.